zjruff/pycnet-audio/docs/index.rst

 		[ACCO1, ACGE1, ..., ZOLE1]
 			Number of apparent detections (i.e., the number of Clips with score >= Threshold) for each of the 135 PNW-Cnet v5 target classes for this combination of Area, Site, Stn, Date, and Threshold.
 If the class scores were generated using PNW-Cnet v4 then there will instead be 51 columns [AEAC, BRCA, ..., ZEMA], but the structure will be the same.

-The contents of the first three fields will depend on how your .wav filenames are formatted.
-When constructing the detection summary data frame, pycnet will separate each .wav filename into a timestamp and a prefix.
-The timestamp must be in YYYYMMDD_HHMMSS format, must be the final component of the filename (i.e. it should be followed immediately by the .wav file extension), and must be separated from the prefix by an underscore (``_``).
+The contents of the first three fields will depend on how the filenames of your audio files are formatted.
+When constructing the detection summary data frame, pycnet will separate each filename into a timestamp and a prefix.
+The timestamp must be in YYYYMMDD_HHMMSS format, must be the final component of the filename (i.e. it should be followed immediately by the file extension), and must be separated from the prefix by an underscore (``_``).
 The prefix includes everything before the timestamp. pycnet will then split the prefix into a set of components delimited by dashes, underscores, and/or periods (``-``, ``_``, and ``.``).
 If the prefix has three components, then they will be assigned to the Area, Site, and Stn fields in the detection summary table.
 If the prefix does not have three components, then the entire prefix will be assigned to the Stn field, and the Area and Site fields will be left blank.

 CLE_36702_v5_review_kscope.csv